Firmware (LuxOS)

 }

-Note that the profile name always have priority over other selectors.
+You should also note that the profile name always have priority over other selectors.
 This means that if you create a profile that is called, for example 960W it won't be possible to select 500MHz by power in the example above.
-Note that the command will fail if your selector does not match any profile or if it matches more than one.
+The command will also fail if your selector does not match any profile or if it matches more than one.

 Customize ramping